vergauwenthomas/MetObs_toolkit/docs/topics/gui.rst

 =====================================

 A GUI (Graphical User Interface) is under construction that helps to build a data template and explore your dataset.
-This GUI is made in a seperate package: `MetObs-GUI <https://github.com/vergauwenthomas/MetObs_GUI>`_
+This GUI is made in a separate package: `MetObs-GUI <https://github.com/vergauwenthomas/MetObs_GUI>`_